trentmwillis/pretty-okay.dev/_posts/2017-06-24-introversion-empathy.md

 author: "Trent Willis"
 date:   2017-06-24
 image:  "2017-06-24-introversion-empathy.jpg"
+excerpt: "I am an introvert.
+By that, I mean that I am drained by interacting with others, especially so in situations that are uncomfortable or unknown to me.
+When I feel tired or stressed I tend to isolate myself and stay relatively quiet."
 ---

 I am an introvert.
 By that, I mean that I am drained by interacting with others, especially so in situations that are uncomfortable or unknown to me.
 When I feel tired or stressed I tend to isolate myself and stay relatively quiet.